 Be transparent about the direction of the business

 Share your vision with the team so that everyone is singing from the same hymn sheet.
-It helps if the team are on board with the long-term goals of the company and can work collectively to achieve them.
-Host Regular (monthly / quarterly) company meetings or ‘town halls’ to share updates on business, operations, achievements, opportunities and financials.
+It helps if the team is on board with the long-term goals of the company and can work collectively to achieve them.
+Host Regular (monthly/quarterly) company meetings or ‘town halls’ to share updates on business, operations, achievements, opportunities and financials.
 Read our guide on how to reorganise your start-up.

 Be mindful of scalability when defining your values, USPs, benefits and perks

-In start-ups where a team of six have monthly dinner parties at the founder’s home, will be not be able to sustain that when the headcount grows to 16, 26 or more.
-Therefore, be careful to cultivate a culture that can sustain rapid growth, otherwise you could be in danger of creating a cultural divide between the ‘originals’ and ‘newbies.’
+In start-ups where a team of six has monthly dinner parties at the founder’s home, will not be able to sustain that when the headcount grows to 16, 26 or more.
+Therefore, be careful to cultivate a culture that can sustain rapid growth, otherwise, you could be in danger of creating a cultural divide between the ‘originals’ and ‘newbies.’

 Let others take control